American University, Washington, D.C.

 With a love of my Political Science and Journalism undergrad degrees, as well as an admiration of the School of Public Affairs and School of Communication, I applied to the combined Bachelor’s and Master’s program for an MA in Political Communication, an interdisciplinary degree offered jointly between both schools.

-In May 2026, I will graduate and earn my Master’s, having completed my MA and my two Bachelor’s in a total of four years.
+In May 2026, I earned my Master’s, having completed my MA and my two Bachelor’s in a total of four years.

 Go Eagles!